kuzzleio/documentation-old/src/api-documentation/controller-memory-storage/scan.md

 }
 ```

-Iterates incrementally the set of keys in the database using a cursor.
+Iterates incrementally over the set of keys in the database using a cursor.

 An iteration starts when the cursor is set to 0.
 To get the next page of results, simply re-send the request with the updated cursor position provided in the result set.